Mistweaver PvE: Talents

 - Focused Thunder – Thunder Focus Tea can empower a second spell before going on cooldown.

 - Rising Thunder – Rising Sun Kick resets the cooldown of Thunder Focus Tea.

-Recommendation: Mana Tea for raids in order to spam Essence Font during group damage.
+Recommendation: Mana Tea for raids in order to spam Vivify during heavy group damage with little overall impact on your mana.
 Focused Thunder or Rising Thunder for dungeons.
 Your choice in dungeons depends on group composition or if you need to conserve as much mana as possible to maximize your uptime.